 The City of Cullman is the county seat of Cullman County, Alabama, with the courthouse located in downtown Cullman.
 If you need a divorce attorney in Albertville, Cullman, Arab, Hanceville, Good Hope, Fairview, Holly Pond, Baileyton, Colony, Dodge City, Joppa, Bremen, Crane Hill, or anywhere else in Cullman or Marshall County then you will likely be filing your divorce in either Marshall County or Cullman County.
 Our Cullman divorce attorney regularly files divorces in this area and is familiar with the local requirements.
 If you retain us for your uncontested divorce, we will ensure that you get your divorce decree as quickly and easily as possible.

 Contested Divorce Attorneys in Cullman

 Anther way to file for divorce is a contested divorce.
 This is the route you should take if you and your spouse have unresolved issues that impede you from coming to an agreement on your own.
 In this case, a spouse serves the other with an official Complaint.
 Once this has been delivered and received, the spouse normally hires an attorney and files a response.
 The subsequent hearings are set and a judge ultimately decides your disagreements if the two of you cannot come to an agreement.

-Usually, retainers for contested divorces range from $1500 to $5000 or more, but this, of course, depends on how complex the issues involved are and how much opposition they meet.
+Usually, retainers for contested divorces can be thousands of dollars but this, of course, depends on how complex the issues involved are and how much opposition they meet.
 Should there be minor children of the marriage, you can expect the retainers to be more expensive than in divorces without children, however there are other factors we consider in quoting you a retainer.
-We invite you to call us should you have any questions or shuld you be considering filing for divorce.
+We invite you to call us should you have any questions or should you be considering filing for divorce.
 We will consult with you briefly to get a feel for you case and so we can give you an estimated quote for your retainer.